 The Compensation Committee also periodically reviews external market data on executive compensation in order to obtain a general understanding of current compensation practices.
-Prior to review and adjustment of executive management compensation for 2010, the Committee retained Towers Perrin to gather relevant marketplace data on total compensation for similar executive positions.
+Prior to review and adjustment of executive management compensation for 2011, the Committee retained Pay Governance to gather relevant marketplace data on total compensation for similar executive positions.
 This size-adjusted data consisted of annual salary, short-term incentives, long-term incentives and pay mix.
 Data was obtained from the following sources:

-- Watson Wyatt's 2009/2010 Survey Report on Top Management and Towers Perrin's 2009 U.S. Benchmarking Database, focusing on: - The professional and business services industry, comprised of companies with business to business service models, such as information/records management, payment processing and transactions, and other data services; and - o The financial services sector. - Total compensation data from other publicly traded companies in the Company's industry and sector.
+- Tower Watson's 2010/2011 Survey Report on Top Management and Mercer's 2010 U.S. Benchmarking Database, focusing on: - o The professional and business services industry, comprised of companies with business to business service models, such as information/records management, payment processing and transactions, and other data services; and - o The financial services sector. - Total compensation data from other publicly-traded companies in the IT Services and Data Processing industries.

 In reviewing external data, the Company does not engage in benchmarking to establish compensation levels or make specific compensation decisions.
 This is due to the Company's unique structure, needs, differences in the size of surveyed companies, and the lack of sufficient appropriate matches to provide statistical relevance.
 Instead, the Company reviews survey data only to gain a better understanding of general compensation practices.
 In establishing executive compensation, the Committee takes into account a number of considerations, including individual performance, experience, responsibilities, retention and internal equity.
 Periodic review of external market data is, however, considered to be a necessary point of reference.
 It is the Company's preference that performance rather than benchmarking data drive executive compensation.
-Towers Perrin's overall conclusion confirmed the Committee's belief that 2010 compensation levels were appropriate for the Company.
+Pay Governance's overall conclusion confirmed the Committee's belief that 2011 compensation levels were appropriate for the Company.